flipkart-incubator/watchdog/README.md

 $sudo python run.py -u update
 ```

-**Need to add new domains for scanning?**
+**Adding new domains to the scan database:**

-Update the scan database with subdomains.txt file with new (sub)domains and run below commands
+Update the scan database with subdomains.txt file with new domains/IP's and run below commands

 ```
 $ sudo python run.py -iA subdomains.txt (for appending targets to existing inventory)